Jose Quintana proved his ace credentials by dominating against Team USA's All-Star lineup

 Consider him a hidden ace no more.
 Currently set to lead the White Sox rotation despite Chicago GM Rick Hahn dangling the starter in trade talks, Quintana made his case for ace status on Friday night.
 Toeing the rubber for Colombia, Quintana faced off against an All-Star lineup in Team USA.

 That's not hyperbole either.
 While Quintana has one All-Star Game to his name, the starting lineup for Team USA combined for 30 All-Star Game appearances.
 And yet, they were powerless against the left-hander, going hitless until the sixth inning.
-Of course, were it not for the Z-post route that Tito Polo ran on Adam Jones' fly ball, the no-no would have ended in the first.
+Of course, were it not for the Z-post route that

 He did it by heavily relying on his low-90s fastball -- not that surprising given that we're still in March -- with a rare changeup, cutter or curve mixed in to keep batters off kilter.